wcox13/trumpbeep/README.md

 # trumpbeep
 Sound an alarm when new tweets come in from a list of users.
+For Mac only.

 ## Setup
 1. Open a terminal and make sure you have python and pip installed on your mac by running `sudo easy_install python` and `sudo easy_install pip`.